RAP Home > Sponsor & Adviser Information > Guidelines for NRC Research Advisers

 Funding and Fiscal Matters

-All funds for the conduct of the program at a laboratory are provided to the National Research Council by means of a contract with that agency.
-This contract provides the following monies paid to or on behalf of Associates: stipend, relocation of household goods and travel to the vicinity of the laboratory, funds for limited travel for professional development while on tenure, and contribution to a health-insurance program.
+All funds for the conduct of the program at a laboratory are provided to the Academies by means of a contract with that agency.
+This contract provides the following monies paid to or on behalf of Associates: stipend, relocation of household goods and travel to the vicinity of the laboratory, funds for limited travel for professional development while on tenure, and contribution to a health insurance program.

-Depending on the agency, a contract is negotiated either annually or on a multi-year basis and is based on a sole-source proposal from the National Research Council for the support of a specific number of Associates as requested by the agency.
-Until a signed contract is received by the NRC and funding is authorized by the agency, no monies can be spent; hence, no awards can be made.
-As a contractor, the NRC cannot recover money spent before or after an effective contract period.
+Depending on the agency, a contract is negotiated either annually or on a multi-year basis and is based on a sole-source proposal from the Academies for the support of a specific number of Associates as requested by the agency.
+Until a signed contract is received by the Academies and funding is authorized by the agency, no monies can be spent; hence, no awards can be made.
+As a contractor, the Academies cannot recover money spent before or after an effective contract period.

-Postdoctoral Stipend - The annual base stipend for new doctoral graduates receiving an Associateship award is determined by the sponsor agency within lower and upper limits set by the National Research Council Associateship Programs Advisory Committee.
-This stipend is published in the Research Opportunity Booklet for the laboratory or agency.
+Postdoctoral Stipend - The annual base stipend for new doctoral graduates receiving an Associateship award is determined by the sponsor agency within lower and upper limits set by the NRC Research Associateship Programs Advisory Committee.
+This stipend is published on the RAP website for the laboratory or agency.
 In addition to the base stipend, an increment may be added for each year an awardee has held the doctorate at the time of application, for the field of study, and for a cost of living differential.
 The sponsoring laboratory determines the amount of and criteria for these supplements.

-Senior Stipend - For a Senior Research Associateship award, the stipend is increased above the postdoctoral level by an amount determined by the National Research Council based on the awardee's professional experience, academic rank or its equivalent, and overall quality of the research proposal.
+Senior Stipend - For a Senior Research Associateship award, the stipend is increased above the postdoctoral level by an amount determined by the Academies based on the awardee's professional experience, academic rank or its equivalent, and overall quality of the research proposal.
 The Senior stipend is not related to the individual's current salary and is not reduced by non-service awards such as paid sabbatical leave.

 Relocation Travel - An Associate is reimbursed for expenses incurred in relocating from their current place of residence to the vicinity of the laboratory (if more than 50 miles from the address shown on the application form).
 For appointments of six months or longer, travel expenses for immediate family members are also reimbursed.
 Those relocating from and returning to foreign countries and Seniors on leave from a permanent position are usually reimbursed for return relocation.

-Relocation of Household Goods - For appointments of six months or longer, the National Research Council pays for relocating household goods of persons moving within the United States and Canada.
-Individuals relocating from overseas are limited to an unaccompanied baggage allowance as described in the Associateship Programs Policies, Practices, and Procedures handbook.
+Relocation of Household Goods - For appointments of six months or longer, the Academies pays for relocating household goods of persons moving within the United States.
+Individuals relocating from overseas are limited to an unaccompanied baggage allowance as described in the NRC Research Associateship Programs Policies, Practices, and Procedures handbook.

-Travel Reimbursement - Travel reimbursement is requested on a NRC Travel Expense Report, which must be submitted directly to the Associateship Programs travel unit.
-The travel unit checks these forms for adherence to published policies regarding travel (see the Policies, Practices, and Procedures handbook), and payment is issued directly to the Associate by check from the NRC’s Accounting Office.
+Travel Reimbursement - Travel reimbursement is requested on a Travel Expense Report, which must be submitted directly to RAP Travel, the travel unit of the Fellowships Office.
+RAP Travel checks these forms for adherence to published policies regarding travel (see the Policies, Practices, and Procedures handbook), and payment is issued directly to the Associate by check from the Academies' Accounting Office.

-Health Insurance - The National Research Council negotiates coverage for all Associates with a health insurance company on a cost-participation basis with each sponsoring agency.
-Under this plan, an Associate pays part of the premium, and the agency pays part with the funds provided in the NRC contract.
+Health Insurance - The Academies negotiates coverage for all Associates with a health insurance company on a cost-participation basis with each sponsoring agency.
+Under this plan, an Associate pays part of the premium, and the agency pays part with the funds provided in the NRC Research Associateship Programs contract.
 Like all health insurance plans, premiums are adjusted periodically and are published for each program year.

-The National Research Council conducts periodic staff and site visits to laboratories as needed to maintain good communication and to ensure that program objectives are being met.
+The Fellowships Office conducts periodic staff and site visits to laboratories as needed to maintain good communication and to ensure that program objectives are being met.

 Staff Visits - Staff visits are usually arranged and conducted by the LPR and Program Administrator.
 Together, communicating with the Advisers and postdocs, they set the agenda, date, talking points, presentations and/or individual lab visits.
 Occasionally the Program Coordinator or other office staff members, such as the Fiscal Officer, may accompany the Program Administrator on a visit.
 The Director will visit less frequently, but often enough to maintain familiarity with laboratory personnel and programs.

 Site Visits - Site visits are conducted before establishing a program, before expanding an existing program into a new general scientific or technical area, and periodically every five to seven years thereafter.
-The site visit is conducted by a team of scientists and engineers representing the NRC Associateship Programs Advisory Committee; this team reports its findings and evaluation to the National Research Council's Governing Board.
+The site visit is conducted by a team of scientists and engineers representing the NRC Research Associateship Programs Advisory Committee; this team reports its findings and evaluation to the Academies' Governing Board.
 The purpose of the site visit is to determine the appropriateness of the research opportunities

-for the Associateship Programs and the success of the laboratory in attracting highly qualified researchers.
+for the NRC Research Associateship Programs and the success of the laboratory in attracting highly qualified researchers.

 Program Promotion and Recruitment of Applicants

-The Associateship Programs staff and the laboratory/agency staff work together to attract applications from highly qualified scientists and engineers.
-The Associateship Programs widely publicize opportunities in its participating programs; however, successful programs rely to a large extent on active recruiting by Advisers.
+The Fellowships Office staff and the laboratory/agency staff work together to attract applications from highly qualified scientists and engineers.
+The NRC Research Associateship Programs widely publicize opportunities in its participating programs; however, successful programs rely to a large extent on active recruiting by Advisers.

 The professional reputation of the Adviser is one of the most important factors in attracting prospective Associates.
 An Adviser should make known the opportunities in his or her laboratory to appropriate groups in the scientific community through personal contacts and by mentioning the opportunities during seminars or when presenting papers at meetings.

-The Associateship Programs promotional functions include publishing and distributing posters and flyers, publishing Research Opportunity Booklets and posting them on the Programs web-site, recruiting applicants at national professional conferences and meetings (through exhibits and interviews with Ph.D. candidates), advertising in scientific and engineering publications, and visiting universities.
+The NRC Research Associateship Programs promotional functions include publishing and distributing posters and flyers, publishing Research Opportunities on the RAP website, recruiting applicants at national professional conferences and meetings (through exhibits and interviews with Ph.D. candidates), advertising in scientific and engineering publications, and visiting universities.

 Application Review Procedure

-The NRC Panel Review - The Associateship Programs staff assembles panels of scientists and engineers to evaluate and score the applications for each of three annual reviews.
+The NRC Research Associateship Panel Review - The Fellowships Office staff assembles panels of scientists and engineers to evaluate and score the applications for each of three annual reviews.
 Panels are generally convened at the end in mid-March, mid-June, mid-September, and early January for the respective February, May, August, and November 1 deadlines.
 Each application is read by at least three panelists; multidisciplinary proposals may be read by two or more panels.

-Roster of Recommended Candidates - After all scores are reviewed and certified by the NRC, rosters of recommended candidates are made available to the LPR on the RAP website.
+Roster of Recommended Candidates - After all scores are reviewed and certified, rosters of recommended candidates are made available to the LPR on the RAP website.
 Applicants are divided into Quality Groups of A, B, and C on each roster.

 Processing Awards - After receiving a roster of approved applicants, the LPR contacts the Program Coordinator to indicate the number of awards the laboratory is willing to make.
 Usually, awards are made first to applicants in Quality Group A, then to applicants in Quality Groups B and C to the extent that funds are available.
 It is possible for persons in Quality Group A not to receive an award if an Adviser has too many Associates or for other logistical or funding reasons.
 However, for the sake of the laboratory's reputation, every effort should be made to ensure that the highest quality applicants are the first to receive awards.

-Notification of Awards - When applicants have been approved for awards by the laboratory, the LPR notifies the NRC, and the applicants are notified immediately by the NRC.
+Notification of Awards - When applicants have been approved for awards by the laboratory, the LPR notifies the Fellowships Office, and the applicants are notified immediately by the Fellowships Office.
 The award package includes the official award letter, Response Form, tax information, information and forms for relocating household goods, health insurance information and form, direct deposit form, policy and travel handbooks, staff directories, and a starting date form, among other documents.

 Terms and Conditions of Awards - The award letter may list contingencies that must be fulfilled before starting tenure, such as completion of all degree requirements, clearance for unescorted access to the laboratory and its facilities, and obtaining an appropriate visa (for foreign nationals).
 The Policies, Practices, and Procedures guidelines, found on the RAP website, further document the terms and conditions of the award.

-The award letter obligates the National Research Council, through its Associateship Programs office, to pay the stipend and other allowances for the period of the award.
+The award letter obligates the Academies, through its Fellowships Office, to pay the stipend and other allowances for the period of the award.
 An award can be withdrawn only if an awardee is unable to begin tenure within the period provided or, if after beginning tenure, the Associate is not able to perform the proposed research because of unforeseen developments.

 An Associate's First Day at the Laboratory